tysonjh/gatakka/README.md

 3. sbt> run-main Gator

 #### Logging
-SLF4J with Logback are used for logging into the project directory.
+SLF4J with Logback is used for logging into the project directory.
 The client will write into client.log and the workers will write into gator.log.
 By default it is very verbose with DEBUG logging levels.
 If you are not so interested in seeing cluster membership and actor LoggingReceive style messages change the log level to INFO.